-Physician’s Choice Hospice is an organization that is generously supported by our community, enabling terminally ill patients to receive care regardless of their ability to pay and extensive educational and grief support options for everyone in the community.
+Physician’s Choice Hospice is an organization that is generously supported by our community, enabling terminally ill patients to receive care regardless of their ability to pay.
 The many levels of care that we provide are listed here:

 Routine Home Care

-Routine Home Care is provided in the residential setting, usually a patient’s home or a long-term care facility, though care could be provided in a group home or any other residential setting.
-Hospice services are provided on an intermittent basis according to the needs, frequency and intensity identified in the Plan of Care.
+Routine Home Care is provided in the residential setting, usually a patient’s home, assisted living, or a long-term care facility.
+Hospice services are provided on a scheduled weekly basis according to the needs, frequency and intensity identified in the Plan of Care.

-Inpatient Care designed for short-term, acute needs is provided in an inpatient unit, hospital or skilled nursing facility when a patient’s symptoms cannot be managed in the residential setting with the “routine home care” level of care.
+Inpatient Care designed for short-term, acute need and is provided in an inpatient unit, hospital or skilled nursing facility.
+This is necessary when a patient’s symptoms cannot be managed in the residential setting with the “routine home care” level of care.

 Continuous Care is provided wherever the patient lives.
 This type of care is initiated when the patient is showing signs and symptoms that require continuous skilled nursing care.